How to Renew Rhode Island Medicaid

 How Rhode Island Medicaid renews your coverage

 If automatic verification fails, EOHHS sends a renewal form to the address and email on file through HealthSource RI.
 Members must complete and submit the renewal by the stated deadline — typically 30 days.
-Rhode Island's managed care infrastructure gives EOHHS multiple channels to reach members, which contributed to lower-than-average coverage losses during the 2023–2024 Medicaid unwinding period.
+Rhode Island's managed care infrastructure gives EOHHS multiple channels to reach members.

 How to complete your Rhode Island Medicaid renewal